-- Bacterial infection can be treated with antibiotic drops.
-The eye should be cleaned regularly with cotton wool soaked in cooled boiled water to remove any discharge.
+Your doctor treats bacterial infection with antibiotic drops.
+Also clean the eye regularly with cotton wool and soaked in cooled boiled water to remove any discharge.

-- Allergic will require antihistamine drops.
-The cause of the allergic reaction should be identified in order to reduce exposure and change of contracting conjunctivitis.
+Allergic will require antihistamine drops.
+Identify the cause of the allergic reaction so you can reduce exposure and hopefully prevent contracting it.

-- Viral Conjunctivitis currently has no cure.
-Relief may be obtained by using eye drops or lubricants.
+Viral conjunctivitis currently has no cure.
+However, eye drops or lubricants give some relief.
 Using a cold compress may help ease itching, irritation, and swelling.
-Paracetamol or ibuprofen medication may be prescribed to help ease discomfort and swelling.
+Your doctor may prescribe Paracetamol or ibuprofen medication to help ease discomfort and swelling.

-- Reactive Conjunctivitis required identifying and avoiding the trigger.
-In the meantime, eye drops and cold compresses may ease discomfort.
+Reactive Conjunctivitis requires identifying and avoiding the trigger.
+In the meantime, eye drops and cold compresses ease discomfort.

 There are a few simple rules which can help you to avoid contracting conjunctivitis.
-The viral and bacterial forms are contagious and so you should also be careful not to pass it on to anyone else.
+Viral and bacterial forms are contagious therefore if you are infected, be careful not to pass it on to anyone else.

-- Wash the face and hands regularly to kill bacteria.
+- Make sure you wash your face and hands regularly to kill bacteria

 - Share face towels with anyone else, especially if they have symptoms